 Step 2: How will your business run?

 So far so good!
-You know what shape your business will take.
+You know what shape your business will take and you need to cover other essentials.
 Now you need to decide how your business will function.

 - How do you handle finances and banking?